alhassy/CatsCheatSheet/README.md

 \room

 **Category ℱ𝓊𝓃𝒸(𝒞, 𝒟)**
-consists of functors *𝒞 → 𝒟* as objects and natrual transformations between them as objects.
+consists of functors *𝒞 → 𝒟* as objects and natural transformations between them as arrows.
 The identity transformation is indeed an identity for transformation composition, which is associative.

 \room

 **Heuristic** To prove \(φ = φ₁ ∘ ⋯ ∘ φₙ : F →̣ G\) is a natural transformation, it suffices to show that each \(φᵢ\) is a natural transformation.
-E.g., without even knowing the definitions, naturality of *tails = Seq rev ∘ inits ∘ rev* can be proven &#x2013;just type checking!
+E.g., without even knowing the definitions, naturality of *tails = Seq rev ∘ inits ∘ rev* can be proven &#x2014;just type checking!

 \iffalse

 -   Theorem \eqref{ntrf-Compose} renders proofs of semantic properties to be trivial type checking!
--   E.g., It's trivial to prove *tails = rev ﹔ inits ﹔ Seq rev* is a natural transformation by type checking, but to prove the naturality equation by using the naturality equations of *rev* and *inits* &#x2013;no definitions required&#x2013; necessitates more writing, and worse: Actual thought!
+-   E.g., It's trivial to prove *tails = rev ﹔ inits ﹔ Seq rev* is a natural transformation by type checking, but to prove the naturality equation by using the naturality equations of *rev* and *inits* &#x2014;no definitions required&#x2014; necessitates more writing, and worse: Actual thought!

 \fi

-<a id="org547447f"></a>
+<a id="org18cc334"></a>

 # Adjunctions